eoinkelly/notes/cryptography/serious-cryptography-book.md

 	* symmetric
 * an alphabetic shift 3 positions to right
 * no secret involved (shift is always 3)
-* not symmetric
 * key is fixed and known but different key required to decrypt (left shift 3 positions)
+    * is caesar symmetric?
+      * yes case: you can easily derive the decryption key from the encryption key
+      * no case: the encryption key and decryption keys are technically different
 * even making the shift amount secret isn't secure because it's trivial to try all 25 possible shifts

 #### Example: Vigenere Cipher